essence/essence/README.md

 ### Replacing URLs in text

-Essence can replace any embeddable URL in a text by information about it.
+Essence can replace any extractable URL in a text by information about it.
 By default, any URL will be replaced by the `html` property of the found Media.

 ```php